Please think before you correct my grammar and spelling.

 But in a way I wouldn’t change any of this, I wouldn’t change these early experiences at all.
 I think my inability to understand the written word made me a creative communicator, a great seller of my ideas without the need to write it down, it made me more determined, more persistent and maybe even a little more tolerable of others who like me struggle with something.

-And there seems to be much to be said about the creative dyslexic mind and how this desirable difficultly can actually be more of a help that a hindrance.
+And there seems to be much to be said about the creative dyslexic mind and how this desirable difficultly can actually be more of help than a hindrance.

 It also reminds me every day of how the words we say to others matter.
 For years I thought I was all of those things that the teacher called me.
 It took me ages not to be triggered when someone called me stupid or lazy.
 Her misunderstanding of me and my needs one Thursday afternoon in a hot classroom shaped a lot of my life.
 The kind of shaping that takes years to break free of.